Laura Cesari of California - Fantasy Deco Dreamworld Artist

 Inspired by decorative arts, fantasy, and folklore, my artwork is intended to be feral, unrooted, and timeless.

-I'm obsessed with making my own original lines, reflecting on the themes I've seen and felt as a 5th-generation Californian artist: I'm an especially big fan of Cali's folk arts evolution from our early-1900's Art Deco to our 1960's-70's Psychedelic Art Nouveau resurgence, and motifs inspired by my roots in the Mediterranean, Himalayas, and South America.
+I love making my own original lines; reflecting on the themes I've seen and felt as a 5th-generation Californian artist: I'm an especially big fan of Cali's folk arts evolution from our early-1900's Art Deco to our 1960's-70's Psychedelic Art Nouveau resurgence, and motifs inspired by my roots in the Mediterranean, Himalayas, and South America.

-In hybridizing these elements, I've made my own unique multicultural dreamworld of mythical numinae in surreal nature-inspired landscapes that show a harmony and connection between humans, animals, plants, and the Universe.
+In hybridizing these elements, I've made my own unique multicultural dreamworld of mythical numinae; in surreal nature-inspired landscapes, they show a harmony and connection between humans, animals, plants, and the Universe.

 We grow up on tales of mermaids, angels, dragons, and fairies, and we accept these mythical creatures with a sense of imaginative childlike wonder.
 I hope my hybrid beings and multicultural deco drawings can inspire people to think inclusively and love each others' differences in the same way that we love mermaids, angels, dragons, and fairies. ♥